arroygit/website_trial/_pages/openings.md

 [CSIR Nehru Science Postdoctoral Research Fellowship](https://www.csirhrdg.res.in/Home/Index/1/Default/3497/55)

-Interested candidates are welcome to contact us (please send an [email](mailto:andre.teixeira@it.uu.se)) in advance with their CV and a brief statement of research interests to explore potential opportunities in our group.
+Interested candidates are welcome to contact us (please send an [email](mailto:arroy@iisc.ac.in)) in advance with their CV and a brief statement of research interests to explore potential opportunities in our group.

 ### IISc Student Projects/Thesis
-IISc students looking for project opportunities are welcome to contact us [email](mailto:andre.teixeira@it.uu.se)).
+IISc students looking for project opportunities are welcome to contact us [email](mailto:arroy@iisc.ac.in).
 For M.Tech. positions, students must already be enrolled in students must already be enrolled in one of the M.Tech. programmes associated with the department.

 ### Internship and Research Experience at APIC Lab